granthamtaylor/hydra-flyte/README.md

 - hyperparameters: medium
 ```

-However, I may then override the default `schema` like so:
+However, I may then override the default `schema` to use the `planes.yaml` file instead of `cars.yaml` like so:

 ```bash
 python main.py schema=planes
 ```

+This is merely the tip of the iceberg, however.
+Hydra supports multi-run executions and much more, such that you may orchestrate multiple concurrent workflow executions.

 ## Recursive, Automatic Dataclass Instantiation